 - Uploaded Files – Include any files uploaded by form users as attachments to the email notification.
 Attachments will maintain their original file name and are limited to a total aggregated size of 17MB per email.
-Please note this feature requires at least a Pro subscription; learn more about our plans and pricing.
+You can also determine who has access to the attached files based on certain conditions and/or workflow roles.

 - Documents – Attach your form’s entry data as either a Word or PDF document to your confirmation message.
 Checking this box will open up another field to select which document(s) to include.
 You can customize the format of these documents from the Manage Documents Templates dialog.